 - Allows for more nuanced understanding than present indicators currently allow.

-- Will assist governments, development agencies, and NGOs with country assessments, design of effective programs, and evaluation of the impact of development assistance in the democracy and governance (D&G) area.
+- Assists governments, development agencies, and NGOs with country assessments, design of effective programs, and evaluation of the impact of development assistance in the democracy and governance (D&G) area.

-V-Dem has been or is currently funded by: Riksbankens Jubileumsfond, Knut & Alice Wallenberg Foundation, The Ministry of Foreign Affairs-Sweden, the Swedish Research Council, the European Commission/EuroAID, Marianne & Marcus Wallenberg Foundation, International IDEA, the Ministry of Foreign A airs-Denmark, the Danish Research Council, the Canadian International Development Agency, NORAD/the Norwegian Research Council, Aarhus University, Fundação Francisco Manuel dos Santos, Mo Ibrahim Foundation, Knut & Alice Wallenberg Foundation and the Quality of Government Institute, with co-funding from University of Gothenburg and University of Notre Dame.
+V-Dem has been or is currently funded by (not in order of magnitude): Riksbankens Jubileumsfond, the European Union/ the European Commission/EuroAID, the European Research Council, Knut & Alice Wallenberg Foundation, the Ministry of Foreign Affairs-Sweden, the Swedish Research Council, Marianne & Marcus Wallenberg Foundation, International IDEA, the Ministry of Foreign Affairs-Denmark, the Danish Research Council, the Canadian International Development Agency, NORAD/the Norwegian Research Council, Aarhus University, Fundação Francisco Manuel dos Santos, Mo Ibrahim Foundation, and the Quality of Government Institute, with co-funding from University of Gothenburg and University of Notre Dame.

 For more information about funding please click here.